jknigh0813/TreeStorageMixing/README.md

 # EcH2O-iso Tree Water Isotopic Composition
-This repository contains two post-processing tools for EcH2O-iso (Kuppel et al. 20183) model output.
+This repository contains two post-processing tools for EcH2O-iso (Kuppel et al. 20183) model output to compute the isotopic compoistion of above ground tree water storage.

+## Inputs
+* Tree_V - the volume of tree-water storage (expressed as a depth)
+* Site - the EcH2O-iso output file site index
+* Spinup - the size of the model spinup period

 ## Well Mixed (WM)
 * Assumes trees are static reservoirs with volume TreeV